 - In Administration » Backup under Options;

-- Creating sql dump of your database using console or popular DB management tools like Adminer, phpMyAdmin.
+- Creating SQL dump of your database using the console or popular DB management tools like Adminer, phpMyAdmin.

-Apart from database, please keep all your custom data inside /public folder saved somewhere on the server or on your backup storage as our module doesn't handle this data.
+Apart from the database, please keep all your custom data inside /public folder saved somewhere on the server or on your backup storage as our backup feature doesn't handle this data.